QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Eastern Islanders are the inhabitants of the [[Nalano Archipelago]] near [[Destrea]], among which exist many additional subcultures and multiple native languages.
-Due to the practice of oral history and cremation among the Eastern Islanders, anthropologists have yet to credibly document their oldest history past the year 330, so while they are considered to be of [[Cirazan]] descent today, it is possible that they are truly indigenous to the region and are part of a unique ethnic group.
-Further complicating the matter is the immense cultural suppression by the [[Alessan Empire]] and their intercontinental slave trade obscuring much of the islanders' history.
+The Eastern Islanders are the inhabitants of the [Nalano Archipelago](Nalano%20Archipelago) near [Destrea](../../Map/Destrea/Destrea), among which exist many additional subcultures and multiple native languages.
+Due to the practice of oral history and cremation among the Eastern Islanders, anthropologists have yet to credibly document their oldest history past the year 330, so while they are considered to be of [Cirazan](Cirazan) descent today, it is possible that they are truly indigenous to the region and are part of a unique ethnic group.
+Further complicating the matter is the immense cultural suppression by the [Alessan Empire](Alessan%20Empire) and their intercontinental slave trade obscuring much of the islanders' history.

 ### First Graven people